SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 Request application/json body posted should contain an array of certificate records, for a uln, familyName and Standard combination, each with your own unique "requestId" which will be used in the response body.

 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) to identify the standard.
 At least one standard identifier must be provided, and if both are provided then "standardCode" and "standardReference" will be looked-up and compared.
 The "version" field is optional but should be provided where known, and relates to the available IfATE versions for the "standardReference", and will be validated against available versions of the standard.
-If "version" is not provided the value will be taken from a previous **Create EPA Record POST** (if used) or a default value will be calcluated based on "learningStartDate".
+If "version" is not provided the value will be taken from a previous **Create EPA Record POST** (if used) or a default value will be calculated based on "learningStartDate".

 Where the Standard has a Course Option then a valid choice must be provided, that is valid for the specific standard version.